-1. Showers and thunderstorms associated with an elongated area of low pressure located over the central Atlantic has become a little better organized overnight.
-Environmental conditions are expected to be only marginally conducive for further development.
-However, a tropical depression could still form within the next couple of days.
-By midweek, the system is forecast to be absorbed by a frontal system.
+1. Showers and thunderstorms continue to show signs of organization in association with an area of low pressure located over the central Atlantic.
+In addition, satellite wind data indicate that the circulation has become a little better defined.
+Although environmental conditions remain only marginally conducive for further development, only a slight increase in organization would result in the formation of a tropical depression later today or tonight.
+In a couple of days, the system is forecast to be absorbed by a frontal system.
 The disturbance is expected to drift eastward through today, then accelerate northeastward Sunday toward the central north Atlantic.

-\ Formation chance through 48 hours...medium...60 percent. \ Formation chance through 5 days...medium...60 percent.
+Formation chance through 48 hours...high...80 percent.
+Formation chance through 5 days...high...80 percent.